Test in a live environment

 doc.Save("output.pdf", SaveFormat.Pdf)

 IronPDF offers a simplistic and direct approach to DOCX to PDF conversion, leveraging ChromePdfRenderer to generate high-fidelity PDFs from the DOCX files.
-This is all built into the IronPDF library, requiring no additional packages in order to convert PDF documents for various file types and then save pdf documents at the end of the process.
+This is all built into the IronPDF library, requiring no additional packages to convert PDF documents from various file types and then save them at the end of the process.

-When it comes to pricing and licensing, IronPDF offers a straightforward and cost-effective approach:
+When it comes to pricing and licensing, IronPDF Licensing Options offer a straightforward and cost-effective approach:

 Perpetual licenses: Offers a range of perpetual licenses depending on the size of your team, your project needs, and the number of locations.
 Each license type comes with email support.